Hop

 Protocol Maturity

-• Core protocol launched in 2021; maturity over a year reduces technical risk as smart contracts are moderately battle-tested
+• Core protocol launched in 2021; maturity over one year minimizes technical risk as smart contracts are well battle-tested

 • Top 10% by total value locked reduces risk